oldtools/v0rt3X/ReadMe.md

 Setup (bin\Setup.exe) configures v0rt3X.
 Initializing the tool will index your drives for common game folders used by many delivery providers.

-Steam and other digital-delivery providers' games detected will be added as entities indipendently in the source list regardless of where they may appear in your global libraries.
+Steam and other digital-delivery providers' games detected will be excluded from your new library unless you specify "Include Steam/GOG...etc".

 Use the "SRC" button to add a folder/s where games have been installed.
 EG: C:\Games, or C:\Program Files